open-cli-tools/concurrently/README.md

   --kill-others-on-fail            kill other processes if one exits with non zero status code --no-color                       disable colors from logging -p, --prefix <prefix>            prefix used in logging for each process.
   Possible values: index, pid, time, command, name, none, or a template.
-Default: index.
+Default: index or name (when --names is set).
 Example template: "{time}-{pid}"

   -n, --names <names>              List of custom names to be used in prefix template.
   Example names: "main,browser,server"